 Ciel has one in chapter 41, after finding Sebastian's body.
 It was an act, but he did seem genuinely pleased about being able to smack Sebastian around a little.

 Ciel has another one earlier in chapter 34, when Baron Kelvin made an exact replica of where he was held when imprisoned, complete with an altar for sacrificing and even two cages full of children.
-This leads him to burn down the entire building...including the children.
+This leads him to burn down the entire building... including the children (who were well past BSOD themselves, showing no reaction to the fire).

 Historical In-Joke: In the manga, Queen Victoria has the occasional fit of tears that can be only alleviated by a servant (John Brown) with a Prince Albert puppet.